LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 pnpm build:llm:deps
 ```

+Be sure to set the variable `MOCK=1` in the app .env file

 ### Android

 Verify you have an emulator [installed](https://developer.android.com/studio/run/managing-avds) and have that match the Detox `avdName` (currently 'Pixel_5_API_31') in the `detox.config.js` file.
 Be sure to make the device the correct architecture and system image (currently x86_64 if you are on an Intel mac and arm64_v8a if you are on an M1).